You do not have JavaScript Enabled on this browser. Please enable it in order to use the full functionality of our website.

 Length of Time Needed to Complete Online Report

 The amount of time required to compile information, prepare, and submit your CAA report is dependent on the type of report you are completing (Accreditation Application or Annual Report) and the amount of faculty and staff support used to contribute to the completion of the report.
 You are provided a 4-month time period to submit your report, regardless of the type of report to be completed.
-When you access your CAA report (Annual Report or Accreditation Application) in EnGauge, some information will be pre-populated.
-The program is expected to review this prepopulated data and provide updates as needed to demonstrate compliance with accreditation standards.

 The Annual Report is an abbreviated report, submitted annually, which documents the program’s progress in addressing prior concerns and changes since the last reporting period.
 Although your program is expected to begin addressing concerns regarding compliance with accreditation standards immediately, you will document the steps that were taken to address any concerns and improvements achieved when you complete the Annual Report.
 Typically, the Annual Report takes less time to complete than an accreditation application.

-CAA Reviews and Time Lines
+CAA Reviews and Timelines

 Annual Reports